 As we meditate, we learn to use our awareness of breath, sound, dis/comfort, thinking… developing the awareness to notice the thinking of the mind and bringing it back, continually bringing it back to the present moment, so that gradually a sense of peace and stillness exists… a calmness that goes beyond our sitting time, into and influencing our daily lives.
 To meditate regularly, is to develop a greater sense of personal strength, equanimity and calm.

-It is particularly helpful to maintain a regular practice through times of challenge and stress.
+It is especially helpful to maintain a regular daily practice through times of increased stress.

-More and more, scientific research is providing us with a great deal of evidence of the many benefits of meditation, medical and non-medical.
+The scientific research is there, continually providing us with consistent evidence of the many health benefits of meditation – mental, emotional and physical.

 To meditate does not mean to fight with a problem